Skip to main content

 Conclusion

 In this article we have shown how sometimes, when using specialized tools to test certain features of an application, unexpected bugs are uncovered.
 These flaws were clearly not identified previously by conventional testing methods.
 In this case, it was during quality assurance testing of the tool itself that we came across this one.
-But of course, this is not the first time that we have stumbled upon similar bugs in other VoIP solutions during a penetration test while simulating a denial of service attacks.
+But of course, this is not the first time that we have stumbled upon similar bugs in other VoIP solutions during VoIP penetration tests while simulating denial of service attacks.

 Here are some take away points that we think are relevant to fellow testers: